Starsky & Hutch x2note

 - The 2008 Pilot Movie Knight Rider ended with main character Mike Meeting his father, the original Michael Knight, played by David Hasselhoff.

-- The 2000 Jay recording of the musical The Most Happy Fella melds this nicely with Tuckerization: the one-line character "Sullivan" is played by Jo Sullivan Loesser, the original Rosabella.
+- The 2000 Jay recording of The Most Happy Fella melds this nicely with Tuckerization: the one-line character "Sullivan" is played by Jo Sullivan Loesser, the original Rosabella.
 (She also sings one of Rosabella's Cut Songs.)

 - The 2005 Justin Hawkins cover of Sparks's "This Town Ain't Big Enough For The Both Of Us" includes both Mael brothers in the video.
 In fact, Russell Mael is the only one shown singing any of the lyrics.